Workplace Religious Conflict

 By Richard T. Alpert, Ph.D.

-As workplace religious diversity is on the rise, so too is costly and potentially dangerous conflict.
+As workplace religious diversity is on the rise, so too is costly and potentially dangerous conflict, and boosting the need for religious sensitivity training.

 The number of religious discrimination claims filed with the U.S. Equal Employment Commission increased more than 105% during a recent two-year period.